reetamm/cybertraining/year-3-projects/team-1/README.md

 **Instructions on how to run the code**

 The workflow is provided in sequence in the `scripts` folder.
-Each sub-folder contains instructions on how to run the scripts within that folder, any ancillary/data files needed as input, as well as the form that the output will take.
+Each sub-folder contains an `instructions.md` on how to run the scripts within that folder, any ancillary/data files needed as input, as well as the form that the output will take.